LinkedInLearning/vb-esst-2813281/README.md

-# Visual Basic Essential Training (REVISION 2019 Q4)
+# Visual Basic Essential Training
 ### VB-Esst-2813281
 This is the repository for the **LinkedIn Learning**  [Visual Basic Essential Training](https://www.linkedin.com/learning/visual-basic-essential-training-2/) course.
 The full course is available from [LinkedIn Learning](https://linkedin.com/learning/).